simpyll/dalis/README.md

 Dalis is a collection of Arch Linux install scripts that serve 3 purposes:

 1. Quickly format and reinstall Arch Linux on my own system.
+The various dalis scripts are found in the root of this repo.
 1. Help others understand how to build their own scripts via through commenting within each script.
 1. Create [a cental 'awesome' collection](https://github.com/simpyll/dalis/tree/main/reference) of various arch linux scripts and install guides found around the web.